Zugspitze: Zugspitze Massif

 The massif of the Zugspitze has several other peaks.
 To the south the Zugspitzplatt is surrounded in an arc by the Zugspitzeck (2820 m) and Schneefernerkopf (2874 m), the Wetterspitzen (2747 m), the Wetterwandeck (2698 m), the Plattspitzen (2679 m) and the Gatterlköpfen (2490 m).
 The massif ends in the Gatterl (2024 m), a wind gap between it and the Hochwanner.
 Running eastwards away from the Zugspitze is the famous Jubilee Ridge or Jubiläumsgrat over the Höllentalspitzen towards the Alpspitze and Hochblassen.
 The short crest of the Riffelwandkamm runs northeast over the summits of the Riffelwandspitzen (2626 m) and the Riffelköpfe (2459 m), to the Riffel wind gap (Riffelscharte, 2161 m).
 From here the ridge of the Waxensteinkamm stretches away over the Riffelspitzen to the Waxenstein.

 Zugspitzplatt

 The Platt or Zugspitzplatt is a plateau below the summit of the Zugspitze to the south and southeast which lies at a height of between 2000 and 2650 m.
 It forms the head of the Reintal valley and has been shaped by a combination of weathering, karstification and glaciation.
 The area contains roches moutonnées, dolines and limestone pavements as a consequence of the ice ages.
-In addition moraines have been left behind by various glacial periods.
+In addition, moraines have been left behind by various glacial periods.
 The Platt was completely covered by a glacier for the last time at the beginning of the 19th century.
-Today 52% of it consists of scree, 32% of bedrock and 16% of vegetation-covered soils, especially in the middle and lower areas.
+Today 52 percent of it consists of scree, 32 percent of bedrock and 16 percent of vegetation-covered soils, especially in the middle and lower areas.